Using systemd

 systemctl status ssh

 The output tells us a few things.
 The line beginning with Loaded tells us that the SSH service is configured.
-At the end of that line, it also tells us that it is enabled, which means that the service will automatically start when the system gets rebooted or starts up.
+At the end of that line, it also tells us that it is enabled.
+Enabled means that the service automatically starts when the system gets rebooted or starts up.

 The line beginning with Active tells us that the service is active (running) and for how long.
-It has to say this since I'm connecting to the machine using ssh.
-If the service was not active (running), then I wouldn't be able to login remotely.
 We also can see the process ID (PID) for the service as well as how much memory it's using.

 At the bottom of the output, we can see the recent log files.
 We can view more of those log files using the journalctl command.
-By default, running journalctl by itself will return all log files, but we can specify that we're interested in log files only for the ssh service.
+By default, running journalctl by itself will return all log files.
+We can specify that we're interested in log files only for the ssh service.
 We can specify using the PID number.
-Replace NNN with the PID number attached to your ssh service:
+Replace N with the PID number attached to your ssh service:

 Or we can specify by service, or more specifically, its unit name: